Annotations

 Testing Regime: The element must be tested for mechanical strength and corrosion resistance (BS EN ISO 9227), as well as compatibility of protective coatings.
 Within façade or roofing systems, joint watertightness and fire resistance must be verified through testing in accordance with BS EN 13501-2 and BS 8414.

-General Information: The Aluminium Insert Profile is used in façade and interior systems as a connecting or decorative element, as well as to provide rigidity and precise alignment of cladding panels.
-It is applied in ventilated façades, window systems, and partition structures.
+General Information: The Reinforcing Aluminium Support Profile is used in façade and structural systems as a strengthening element to enhance the rigidity and stability of aluminium subsystems or cladding panels.
+It is designed to resist wind and service loads and prevent deformation of long aluminium members.

-Energy / Thermal Considerations: Aluminium has high thermal conductivity and may contribute to the formation of thermal bridges.
-To reduce heat losses, the profile should be combined with thermal breaks or insulating inserts.
-Thermal performance and the consideration of thermal bridges must comply with BS EN ISO 6946 and BS EN ISO 10211.
+Aluminium has high thermal conductivity, so the use of reinforcing profiles may create thermal bridges.
+To minimize heat loss, thermal breaks or insulating inserts between the reinforcing profile and the supporting structure are recommended, in accordance with BS EN ISO 6946 and BS EN ISO 10211.

-Design Life: The expected service life of the Aluminium Insert Profile is at least 30 years, provided a suitable alloy and protective finishes are used, in accordance with BS EN 1999-1-1 and BS EN 755.
+Design Life: The expected service life of the Reinforcing Aluminium Support Profile is at least 30 years, provided that corrosion protection, correct installation, and maintenance are observed, in accordance with BS EN 1999 and BS EN 12206.

-Testing Regime: The profile must undergo testing for mechanical strength, dimensional accuracy, and corrosion resistance in accordance with BS EN 755-2 and BS EN ISO 9227.
-Within façade systems, its durability and fire performance must be verified through system testing to BS EN 13501-1/2 and BS 8414
+Testing Regime: The profile must be tested for mechanical strength, bending resistance, and corrosion resistance according to BS EN 755-2 and BS EN ISO 9227.
+As part of a façade or structural system, it should also be tested for wind loads, durability, and fire performance according to BS EN 13501-2 and BS 8414

 L-01-01 Internal wall finish